Regulatory Model Numbers

 Arista switches ship from the factory in Zero Touch Provisioning (ZTP) mode.

 ZTP configures the switch without user intervention by downloading a startup configuration file or a boot script from a location specified by a DHCP server.
 To manually configure a switch, ZTP is bypassed.
-The initial configuration provides one username (admin) accessible only through the console port because it has no password.
+The initial configuration provides one username (admin) that is accessible only through the console port because it has no password.

 When bypassing ZTP, initial switch access requires logging in as admin, with no password, through the console port.
-Then you can configure an admin password and other password protected usernames.
+Then, you can configure an admin password and other password-protected usernames.

-This manual configuration procedure cancels ZTP mode, logs into the switch, assigns a password to admin, assigns an IP address to the management port, and defines a default route to a network gateway.
+This manual configuration procedure cancels ZTP mode, logs into the switch, assigns a password to the admin, assigns an IP address to the management port, and defines a default route to a network gateway.

 1. Provide power to the switch (Connecting Power Cables).